 Transnational repression may take the following forms:

 - Attempted kidnapping

-- Forcing or coercing the victim to return to the home country
+- Forcing or coercing the victim to return to the country of origin

-- Threatening or detaining family members in the home country
+- Threatening or detaining family members in the country of origin

 - Freezing financial assets

 - Online disinformation campaigns

 Governments use transnational repression tactics to silence the voices of their citizens (or non-citizens connected to the country), get information from them, or coerce them to return to the country of origin.

 If you are in the U.S., including a U.S. territory, your freedom of speech is protected, regardless of your citizenship.